xFr33z3/Universal-Converter/README.md

 ## Usage

+### Linux/macOS

-To run this, you can download the release or you can clone this repository and run
+To run this, you can clone this repository and run

 ```
 git clone https://github.com/xFr33z3/Universal-Converter.git
 pip install -r requirements
 python main.py
 ```

+### Windows

+I've created a release file for windows that you can download from the releases page.